9 amazing Aussie animals - how much do you know about our wildlife?

 Numbats only feed during the daytime and live in eucalypt woodlands where old and fallen trees provide hollow logs for shelter, nest sites and good conditions for foraging.

-They also don't need water to drink because they get all the water they need from their food.
+Did you know that don't need water to drink because they get all the water they need from their food.
 This is very handy in the dry bush areas where they live – which is currently only in Western Australia.

 'Watercooler share': Numbats are one of the closest living relatives to the now extinct Tasmanian tiger.
 (The other animal related to the Tassy Tiger is the Tasmanian devil.)